7 Best Ski Backpacks of 2022/2023

 Airbag

-Airbag Backpacks are a particular type of touring backpack that includes an avalanche airbag system.
+Airbag Backpacks are a particular type of touring bag that includes an avalanche airbag system.
 An airbag pack is designed to help prevent burial in an avalanche.
 The airbags inflate, making you more visible and buoyant in the event of an avalanche.
 This can help reduce injuries or even save your life.

 An airbag pack is heavier and bulkier, so they are best suited for backcountry skiing or riding.
 Most pack brands offer an airbag system that can be purchased separately and added to one of their existing packs.

-Backpack Capacity
+Ski Backpack Capacity

 If you are venturing into the backcountry, you will need a larger pack in the 20L -35L range.
 This will allow you to carry all your necessary gear for a day trip.